floenavi/floenavi/FEATURES.md

 This station is than marked as offline and will no longer be displayed on the grid until a new message is received.

+#### Connection to the AIS transponder {#ais-transponder}

+On the tablet, a dedicated service is maintaining the connection to the AIS transponder.
+This service does appear in the Android top action bar as an Icon with the title "FloeNavi App - AIS service running".
+The AIS service is running in the background, independent of the FloeNavi app.

+#### Connection Details

+- Every 2.5s the AIS service is trying to establish a connection to the AIS transponder, if there is no existing connection.
+- If the AIS service does not receive a message on the connection to the AIS transponder for 30s, it forcefully terminates the connection and tries to re-connect.
+- The AIS service does not have access to the WLAN or Ethernet settings on the tablet.
+- The AIS service always connects to port 2000 on ip address 192.168.0.1.

+**Notes:**
+- If a connection is interrupted and is not re-established automatically, the system must wait for a timeout to occur.
+  - The default timeout on Android is 2h.
+The FloeNavi app uses a modified timeout of 30s
+  - If the AIS network is very quiet, i.e. a window of 30s in which no transponder sends a message, the app may trigger a timeout even though the connection to the AIS transponder is stable.
+  - The AIS transponder also has a timeout on TCP connections, the exact length of the timeout is not known.
+    - The timeout on the AIS transponder seems to be in the range of a few minutes

+- It was observed, that Android sometimes disconnects from a WLAN if the access point does not provide internet access, and other WLANs are available.
+In such a case, Android sends a notification with a request to confirm that the WLAN without internet access should be use anyway.
+This decision can be made "permanent" so that in the future the WLAN is automatically used.
+  - One of the two tablets in the test did not allow to make this decision "permanent" and repeatedly dropped the connection every time a network change occured, i.e. leaving the range for a moment

 ### SyncServer: Setting up admin and security PIN {#pin}